Parque Curiña s/n Yanque

 In a prime spot between Chivay and the Condor lookout in the Colca Canyon, this surprisingly plush collection of small villas is a destination hotel that's well worth the journey from Arequipa.

-When the Orient-Express company purchased the Parador del Colca Hotel earlier this decade, it was a small seven-room lodge with a panoramic view, surrounded by lots of land.
+A decade ago the Parador del Colca Hotel was a small seven–room lodge with a panoramic view, surrounded by lots of land.
 It wasn't hard to see the potential.
-After shutting down for a year, it reopened as Casitas del Colca in mid-2008, with the original lodge rooms becoming public areas.
+It opened as Casitas del Colca in mid–2008, with the original lodge rooms becoming public areas.
 Joining this main building are now 20 individual casitas scattered around the grounds, plus a spa and swimming pool.

 Apart from some landscaping that needs to mature, however, it all looks like it's been this way for years.
 This is partly because of skillful work by the architect, using local mud brick construction and clay tile roofs, working around the existing trees, and keeping the general terracing of the land intact.
 Instead of sticking out like a luxury hotel version of a sore thumb, Casitas del Colca blends in beautifully.

 The casitas are scattered among meandering paths, trout pools, and greenery, including gardens that supply the kitchen with vegetables and herbs.
 The variety of plants that supply the kitchen is impressive: lettuce, tomatoes, cauliflower, onions, artichokes, passion fruit, mint, and sage for a start.
 Kitchen scraps and landscape cuttings go into compost piles to complete the loop.